 3.2.5.2 Air Tasking Order (ATO) Constraints.
-In reality, the requirements of a standard ATO cycle may not always allow sufficient time for maximum coordination and, therefore, optimal mission planning, between air and ground assets.
+In practice, the requirements of a standard ATO cycle may not always allow sufficient time for maximum coordination and, therefore, optimal mission planning, between air and ground assets.
 Depending on the type of mission, the overall operational design and the desired effect, it may be appropriate to allocate A&S capabilities to the lowest level of command for a finite period, giving the commander at that level the greatest degree of control over those capabilities.
-This will permit him to plan detailed operations with the confidence that the A&S capabilities, or more precisely the effects, requested will be available, maximising their utility in the C-IED effort;
+This will permit him to plan detailed operations with the confidence that the A&S capabilities, or more precisely the effects, requested will be available, maximising their usefulness in C-IED;